hanwckf/rt-n56u/trunk/tools/xz/windows/README-Windows.txt

 ----------------

     All executables and libraries in this package require msvcrt.dll.
     It's included in all recent Windows versions.
-On Windows 95 it might be missing, but once you get it somewhere, XZ Utils should run even on Windows 95.
+(On Windows 95 it might be missing, but once you get it somewhere, the i686 binaries should run even on Windows 95 if the processor is new enough.)

-    There are two different versions of the executable and library files.
+    There is a SSE2 optimization in the compression code but this version of XZ Utils doesn't include run-time processor detection.
+    This is why there is a separate i686-SSE2 version.

-    There is one directory for each type of binaries:
+    There is one directory for each type of executable and library files:

-        bin_i486        32-bit x86 (i486 and up), Windows 95 and later
+        bin_i686        32-bit x86 (i686 and newer), Windows 95 and later
+        bin_i686-sse2   32-bit x86 (i686 with SSE2), Windows 98 and later
-        bin_x86-64      64-bit x86-64, Windows XP and later
+        bin_x86-64      64-bit x86-64, Windows Vista and later

     Each of the above directories have the following files: